The Boyne Valley is home to some fantastic tracks and trails, none more popular than our fantastic greenways and the majestic Boyne Blueway.

 A 30km walkers' and cyclists' paradise along the route of the old railway line from Navan in Co.
 Meath to Kingscourt in Co.
 Cavan.

 The project is currently in development and includes a recently-completed looped section at Nobber and another at Castletown Kilpatrick.

 The enchanting Royal Canal Greenway is 130km of level towpath, ideal for walkers, runners and cyclists of all ages and stages.
 The Meath section spans 22km passing through Enfield, Longwood and Hill of Down.
 Enjoy the peace and tranquility of the countryside as you ramble along this fantastic trail.

-Centred around the picturesque heritage town of Trim, the Boyne Blueway is a beautiful stretch of River Boyne from Inchamore Bridge near Longwood through the town of Trim itself and on to Bective Mill.
-With a length of 35km the full stretch can be paddled in approx 8 hours (experienced paddlers).
-Or why not take it in sections and at your own pace to savour the delights the river has to offer.
+Centred around the picturesque heritage town of Trim, the Boyne Blueway is a beautiful stretch of River Boyne from Trim to Bective Mill.
+With a length of 8kms it can be paddled in 2.5 to 3 hours to suit beginners and intermediates.

 For details of all of these amazing trails click here.